~ Baseball Throwing, A Skill Forever Linked To A Players' Success Level In The Game! ~

 Steps To Throwing Correctly

-- Looking left to right above, picture 1 shows the horse shoe that you want your players to grip across.
+- The horse shoe that you want your players to grip across.
 The 4 seam grip gets its name from the rotation of the seams, when thrown.
-That rotation keeps the ball on a straight, accurate track.
+That rotation keeps the ball on a straight, accurate track, providing the most velocity possible.

-- Picture 2 shows the actual grip from behind, index and middle finger across the seams, with the thumb directly underneath.
+- The actual grip from behind, index and middle finger across the seams, with the thumb directly underneath.

-- Picture 3 shows the grip from the side.
+- The grip from the side.
 Note the gap between the back of the baseball and the throwers hand.
 That gap allows for maximum rotation, higher velocity.
 If the baseball is jammed back in the hand, the throw becomes a change up, not a fastball.

-- Picture 1, once a ball has been fielded, or a throw caught, the player needs to get his body squared up to his target, that is, glove side alignment: knee, ankle, shoulder, hip should be facing the target, with hands together at chest.
+- Once a ball has been fielded, or a throw caught, the player needs to get his body squared up to his target, that is, glove side alignment: knee, ankle, shoulder, hip should be facing the target, with hands together at chest.

 - Picture 1, throwing power position.
 Throwing elbow is at shoulder height, back of throwing hand facing the target, glove pointed at target, front foot has taken a small step, on line, directly at the target.

-- Picture 2, the throw and follow through.
+- The throw and follow through.
 Small step on line, hips rotate, tuck glove while letting throwing arm go with body.
 Stick chest out towards glove, head should never move off target.

 Coaching Tips ~ Things To Look For